Fanconi anemia group B protein: Gene

-FANCB is the only gene known to cause X-linked Fanconi Anemia.
-In female carriers of FANCB mutations (one wild-type FANCB allele and one mutant FANCB allele) there is strong selection through X-inactivation for expression of only the wild-type allele.
+FANCB is the only gene known to cause X-linked Fanconi anemia.
+In female carriers of FANCB mutations (one wild-type FANCB allele and one mutant FANCB allele), there is strong selection through X-inactivation for expression of only the wild-type allele.
 In contrast, males have only one FANCB allele.
 Only male patients with Fanconi anemia have ever been linked to FANCB mutations, and they make up about 4% of cases.

-Mutation in the FANCB are highly associated with the development of the VACTERL-H constilation of birth defects.
-In a cohort study of 19 children with FANCB variants, those with deletion of FANCB gene or truncation of FANCB protein demonstrate earlier-than-average onset of bone marrow failure and more severe congenital abnormalities compared with a large series of Fanconi Anemia individuals in published reports.
-This reflects the indispensable role of FANCB gene in cells.
+Mutations in the FANCB gene are highly associated with the development of the VACTERL-H constellation of birth defects.
+In a cohort study of 19 children with FANCB variants, those with deletion of the FANCB gene or truncation of FANCB protein demonstrate earlier-than-average onset of bone marrow failure and more severe congenital abnormalities compared with a large series of Fanconi Anemia individuals in published reports.
+This reflects the indispensable role of the FANCB gene in cells.
 For FANCB missense variants, more variable severity is associated with the extent of residual activity.

 Protein

 The FANCB gene product is FANCB protein.
-FANCB is a component of a "core complex" of nine Fanconi Anemia proteins: FANCA, FANCB, FANCC, FANCE, FANCF, FANCG, FANCL, FAAP100 and FAAP20.
+FANCB is a component of a "core complex" of nine Fanconi anemia proteins: FANCA, FANCB, FANCC, FANCE, FANCF, FANCG, FANCL, FAAP100 and FAAP20.
 The core complex localises to DNA damage sites during DNA replication where it catalyzes transfer of ubiquitin to FANCD2 and FANCI.
 In particular, this reaction is necessary for the repair of DNA interstrand crosslinks, such as those formed by chemotherapy drugs cisplatin, mitomycin c and melphalan.

 Within the Fanconi anemia core complex, FANCB has an obligate interaction with FAAP100 and FANCL, to form a catalytic E3 RING ligase enzyme.
 FANCB creates a dimer interface within this subcomplex that is required for simultaneous ubiquitination of FANCD2 and FANCI.
 Electron microscopy imaging of the FANCB-FANCL-FAAP100 complex revealed a symmetry that is centred on FANCB, and biochemical investigation confirmed that the entire complex is a dimer containing two of each subunit.
 Further imaging reveals the overall architecture of the Fanconi Anemia core complex centres on FANCB protein.